BEHIND THE LINES

 August 15 - October 20, 2017

-Ola Rondiak, a graduate of Hunter College, grew up in Ohio in a Ukrainian family.
-She studied art in both Ukraine and Hungary.
-Her paintings stem from her family’s experiences living in Ukraine, the events of WWII, Stalin’s Iron Curtain, the Orange Revolution, and the Revolution of Dignity in 2014.
-The Orange Revolution in the fall of 2004, signaled the emergence of a new civic movement--a political resistance group, a determined citizenry that banded together to forge a red light on the ruling class’ fraudulent election processes.
-Abrasive weather notwithstanding, Ukrainians staged nationwide nonviolent protests now known as the Orange Revolution.
+Ola Rondiak's paintings stem from her family's experiences living in Ukraine during the historical events of WWII, Stalin's Iron Curtain, the Orange Revolution, and the Revolution of Dignity in 2014.
 These events shaped Ola Rondiak's worldview.
 Emotional experiences surface in her paintings as family history intertwines with Ukrainian history and tradition.
 Using acrylics, collage, and mixed media, Rondiak's iconographic portraitures of women depicts a "determined and indomitable spirit."
 Bold lines and patterns interrupt the surface texture.
 Contrasting shapes intersect with text and color.
 Often referred to as "Pop Art" or "folklore," her work recalls the icons of the Byzantine period where the imperial proliferation of saints and the figure of the Virgin Mary lined basilica walls, retables, iconostases, and altarpieces.
 The female image loomed large, and for Ola Rondiak, the female portrait underpins the terrain for truth and dignity on her canvases.

 Beckler Family Members' Gallery